 Polluted water will be found in a flood environment.
 This may include sewage water or industrial chemicals.
-Some pollutants can be very dangerous and can also harm people's health.
+Some pollutants can also be very dangerous to people's health.

-Drinking water can also be contaminated, leading to waterborne disease.
+Drinking water may also be contaminated, leading to waterborne disease.

-Open wounds should be covered if possible.
+Open wounds should, if possible, be covered.
 People should wash after being in polluted water and equipment should be cleaned after use.